fxru/pmundaphon/description/pmundaphon.md

 # Towards a Historical Phonology of the Munda languages

 The Munda branch of the Austroasiatic language family

 Historical phonology
 Zide
 Osada

-Pinnow (1959) still state of the art for the reconstruction of proto-Munda, despite its modest title “Versuch einer Historischen Lautlehre der Kharia‐Sprache” (“Attempt of a historical phonology of the Kharia language”)
+Pinnow (1959) still state of the art for the reconstruction of proto-Munda.
+The book covers the historical phonology of the Munda branch and connects it with other branches of the Austroasiatic family, despite its modest title “Versuch einer Historischen Lautlehre der Kharia‐Sprache” (“Attempt of a historical phonology of the Kharia language”).

+However, it has not received the reception it deserves.
+This may be partially due to the fact that this immense work was published in German and partially owed to the fact that it is a very dense text.

 Glottolog lists 22 Munda languages: Gtaʔ, Gutob, Remo, Juang, Kharia, Sora, Juray, Gorum, Korku, Asuri, Bijori, Birhor, Ho, Mundari, Koda, Kodaku, Korwa, Majhwa, Turi, Kol, Mahali, Santali.